Soumyajeet-Patra/Document-Similarity/README.md

 ### cosine similarity

-Converts two documents to vectors and computes the similarity between those vectors.
+●	Used cosine similarity to converts two documents to vectors and computing the similarity between those vectors.
-Similarity is calculated by taking the inner product space that measures the cosine angle between them.
+●	Similarity is calculated by taking the inner product space that measures the cosine angle between them.